 \paragraph{Results.} Figure \ref{fig:chain_count} shows how the algorithms explore over time.
 Only ours (\ref{fig:chain_count_vv3} and \ref{fig:chain_count_vv2}) and UCB1 (\ref{fig:chain_count_ucb}) explore uniformly, but UCB1 finds the last state (with the reward) later.
 The auxiliary rewards (\ref{fig:chain_count_mbie}) and approximate Thompson sampling (\ref{fig:chain_count_thomp}) also perform poorly, since the exploration is not uniform and the reward is found only late. $\epsilon$-greedy exploration (\ref{fig:chain_count_egreedy}), instead, is soon stuck in the local optimum represented by the small reward in the initial state.

 The visitation count also shows that all exploration policies but ours act greedily once the reward is found.
-For example, UCB1 finds the reward around step 1,000, and after that its visitation count increses only in the last state (and nearby states, because of the stochastic transition).
-This suggests that when these algorithms find the reward contained in the last state they effectively stops exploring other states.
+For example, UCB1 finds the reward around step 1,000, and after that its visitation count increases only in the last state (and nearby states, because of the stochastic transition).
+This suggests that when these algorithms find the reward placed in the last state they effectively stop exploring other states.
 By contrast, our algorithms explore the environment for longer, yielding a more uniform visitation count.
 This allows the agent to learn the true Q-function for all states, achieving lower sample complexity and MSVE as shown in Figures \ref{fig:empirical_sample_chain} and \ref{fig:chain_res}.

-Figures \ref{fig:empirical_sample_chain} shows the sample complexity on varying the chain size over three values of $\varepsilon$.
+Figure \ref{fig:empirical_sample_chain} shows the sample complexity on varying the chain size over three values of $\varepsilon$.
 In all three cases, our algorithms scale gracefully with the number of states, suggesting a complexity of $\bigO(N^{2.5})$ and strengthening the findings of Section \ref{sssec:empirical_sample_deep}.
 By contrast, other algorithms performed poorly.
-Their sample samplexity has large confidence interval, and as $\varepsilon$ decreases the complexity increases to the point that they almost never learn an $\varepsilon$-optimal policy.
+Their sample complexity has a large confidence interval, and as $\varepsilon$ decreases the complexity increases to the point that they rarely learn an $\varepsilon$-optimal policy.

 These results are confirmed by Figure \ref{fig:chain_res} (left plots), where only our algorithms attain low sample complexity even for $\varepsilon = 0$.
-Our algorithms are also the only ones to learn an almost perfect Q-function, with a MSVE close to zero (right plots).
+Our algorithms are also the only ones to learn an almost perfect Q-function, with an MSVE close to zero (right plots).
 As anticipated, these results are explained by the uniform visitation count in Figure \ref{fig:chain_count}.
-By not converging to the greedy policy too quickly after discovering the reward, the agent keeps visiting old states and propagate to them the information about the reward, thus learning the true optimal Q-function for all states.
+By not converging to the greedy policy too quickly after discovering the reward, the agent keeps visiting old states and propagating to them the information about the reward, thus learning the true optimal Q-function for all states.